Clark County Beach Water Quality Tests

 Sherwood Lake Campground- No Advisory

-The below dates are our tentative testing schedule for during the 2020 season.
+The below dates are our testing schedule for during the 2022 season.
 Clark Country may alter these dates without warning and as department needs change.

 What Does Each Advisory Mean?